s5uishida/open5gs_epc_srsran_eupf_sample_config/README.md

 <a id="network_settings"></a>

-## Network settings of Open5GS 5GC, eUPF and UERANSIM UE / RAN
+## Network settings of Open5GS 5GC, eUPF and srsRAN 4G ZMQ UE / RAN

 <a id="network_settings_up"></a>